 While the colonists’ pleading had fallen on deaf ears in Parliament, perhaps King George III would fight on their behalf to avoid war.

-Interestingly, the Olive Branch petition was only signed by representatives from twelve of the thirteen colonies.
+Interestingly, representatives from only twelve of the thirteen colonies signed the Olive Branch petition.
 Georgia did not send representatives to the Second Continental Congress until after the document was signed.

 Who Wrote the Olive Branch Petition?

-The Olive Branch petition was written by a combination of several notable figures.
+Several notable figures combined to write the Olive Branch petition.
 Thomas Jefferson primarily authored the first draft with influences from Benjamin Franklin and John Jay, among others.

-However, this first draft was ultimately deemed too harsh and inflammatory.
-Pennsylvania representative John Dickinson eventually penned the final draft which was adopted by the Second Continental Congress on July 5, 1775.
+However, the Second Continental Congress deemed this first draft as too harsh and inflammatory.
+Finalized and adopted on July 5, 1775, Pennsylvania representative John Dickinson eventually penned the final draft.

-He also revised the final draft of the Declaration of the Causes and Necessity of Taking Up Arms which was adopted on July 6, 1775.
+He also revised the final draft of the Declaration of the Causes and Necessity of Taking Up Arms, adopted a day later.
 This document helped to explain to the king why the colonists had taken up arms against the British in defense of their freedoms.
 It was a companion document to the Olive Branch petition.

-Dickinson was a driving force behind the Moderate faction that hoped to avoid war with Britain and was against independence.
-Like many, he protested British policies in America, but did not want to permanently separate.
+Dickinson was a driving force behind the Moderate faction that hoped to avoid war with Britain and opposed independence.
+Like many, he protested British policies in America such as the hated Tea Act that led to the Boston Tea Party, but did not want to permanently separate.1

-Instead, his ideal version of British affairs in America would be a return to the period of Salutary Neglect, during which American colonists were offered greater freedoms.
+Instead, his ideal version of British affairs in America would be a return to the period of Salutary Neglect, during which American colonists had greater freedoms.
 He still truly believed reconciliation between the two parties was attainable in mid-1775.

 Dickinson was so adamant over the issue that he refused to vote on and sign the Declaration of Independence a year later.
 He did so even knowing that would drastically reduce his popularity.